KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_2_initialize_a_repository.md

 6. Type `ls -la` and notice the _.git_ folder that the `git init` command created.

-7. Type `cd ..` to move back up one directory to the _VersionControl_ directory.

-8. In Google Chrome, navigate to GitHub
+7. In Google Chrome, navigate to GitHub

-9. In the upper right corner, click on the `+` button and choose `New Repository`.
+8. In the upper right corner, click on the `+` button and choose `New Repository`.

-10. Give your repository a name, like MyFirstRepo.
+9. Give your repository a name, like MyFirstRepo.

-11. Give it a description, and click the checkbox next to `Initialize this repository with a README`.
+10. Give it a description, and click the checkbox next to `Initialize this repository with a README`.

     {% hint style='tip' %}
     You can ignore the `Add .gitignore` and `Add a license` dropdowns for the time being.
 You won't need them for what we are doing this evening.
     {% endhint %}

-12. Click `Create Repository`.
+11. Click `Create Repository`.

 **Congratulations!
 Have a drink!
 You’ve created two repositories and established your presence on GitHub!**